naninovel/docs/docs/api/index.md

 #### Example
 ```
-; Will print the infamous phrase
+; Will print the phrase with a default printer
 @print "Lorem ipsum dolor sit amet."
 ; To include quotes in the text itself, escape them
 @print "Saying \"Stop the car\" was a mistake."